laimison/rails-ha/v2/README.md

 ## Initialise

-Steps before leaving high availability for production
+High availability prerequisites for production

 ### Recreate DB from Zero